- What is DevOps?

 Continuous Monitoring is an automated process that uses continuous monitoring tools to empower DevOps teams.
-DevOps’ monitoring tools are used to enhance the application performance, monitor security threats and compliances across the DevOps pipeline.
-Not only this, but Monitoring tools in DevOps also help in handling unplanned outages and rapid response to the software issues.
+DevOps monitoring tools are used to enhance the application performance and monitor security threats and compliances across the DevOps pipeline.
+Not only this, but Monitoring tools in DevOps also help in handling unplanned outages and rapid response to software issues.
 Here are some of the best continuous monitoring tools in DevOps for you.

 Learn More About → Continuous Monitoring Tools In DevOps

 5. Continuous Feedback Tools

 As each phase of the DevOps lifecycle has its own tools, so does the phase of continuous feedback.
 Continuous feedback tools perform the task of collecting and reviewing NPS data, bug reports, and surveys, and automating many more tasks.
 Let’s take a look at a few of the continuous feedback tools in DevOps.

 List of Top Continuous Feedback Tools:

 DevOps deployment tools make the process of updating and distributing software as easy as possible.
 Deployment tools are used to automate or schedule the tasks so developers and members of DevOps teams can focus on other important tasks.
 Here are some of the most popular continuous deployment tools.

 List of DevOps Deployment Tools: